 21 Firms in which total business activities will not exceed an average of €5 million of outstanding e-money immediately before registration.

-25 The organisation that originates the contents of the database does not get the benefit of the protection as they do not need to expend time finding, checking and verifying the contents (since they originated the contents).
+26 The organisation that originates the contents of the database does not get the benefit of the protection as they do not need to expend time finding, checking and verifying the contents (as they originated the contents).
 Clearly, the key is investment in collection rather than creation of the content.